andywag/streaming_data_loader/README.md

 ## Operation/Examples

-The following examples show the basic operation along with the source code and configuration files for the operation.
+There are currently a few example cases which are directly supported and can be run using :

+1. **python3 top_run.py --task <task> --all** from the python folder
+    a. task = ["gpt2", "mlm", "squad", "imdb" (single label classification), "emot" (multi label classification)]

 ### Masking/Pretraining

 This example will run pretraining using a wiki dataset which is streamed from https://dumps.wikimedia.org/other/cirrussearch/current/enwiki-20221021-cirrussearch-content.json.gz.
 There are a few known issues with this dataset but it is converging over the initial iterations.
 The training for this will start immediately without the initial required preprocessing which makes pretraining so painful.

-1. Run **python3 masking_run.py --all** from python folder
+1. Run **python3 top_run.py --task mlm --all** from python folder

 Configuration and Source Code for this Example can be found
 * https://github.com/andywag/streaming_data_loader/blob/master/rust/tests/masking.yaml